WePay Terms of Service - United States

 23. Dormant Accounts

-If there is no activity in your Account (including access or payment transactions) for the period of time set forth in the applicable unclaimed property laws, and you have a credit, we may notify you by sending an email to your registered email address.
+If there is no activity in your Account (such as a payment or disbursement) for the period of time set forth in the applicable unclaimed property laws, and you have a balance, we may notify you by sending an email to your registered email address.
 We may also notify you by U.S. mail.
 We will give you the option of keeping your Account open, withdrawing the funds, or requesting a check.
-If you do not respond to our notice within the time period specified in the notice, we may close your Account and the Bank will escheat your funds in accordance with applicable law.
+If you do not respond to our notice within the time period specified in the notice, we may close your Account and escheat your funds (less a processing fee) in accordance with applicable law.

 If there is no activity in your WePay Account for a long time, we will notify you of your options.